cfarkas/variants2genes/README.md

 ## Preeliminars:
 ### Obtaining and installing R
 See https://www.r-project.org/ for R installation.
-R comes by default in Ubuntu but could be outdated.
+R comes by default in Ubuntu but could be outdated (for Ubuntu 14.04 as example).
 Users can also accomplish via conda:

 >conda install -c r r